US30/Job-Fit-Anaysis/README.md

 > This tool provides a quantitative measure to help recruiters and hiring managers quickly screen and prioritize candidates.

 ![image](https://github.com/US30/Job-Fit-Anaysis/blob/main/appui.png)
-*(Note: Replace the above image link with a screenshot of your actual application once it's running.)*

 ---